Aarception/Mo-information-security-portfolio/README.md

 ***A System that cannot process dignity,  cannot make a choice.
 Individual decision-makers make choices, including whether to process dignity or harm-based impact.***

+💡: Aspiration Protections should include an accountability ledger in which every single petition, feedback, redress. inquiry, or concern submitted should have every step of the process recorded in a mandated ledger which includes every single routing, escalation, decision, outcome timestamped including every decision-maker involved and their decision.

 ---

 # <div align="center"> Aspiration Cannot Be Governed As An Information Product, When Digitally Sold As A Consumer Good.